FineUploader/fine-uploader/readme.md

 ideas I have in the spreadsheet, along with [this discussion](#326).
 Anyone can add ideas to [the spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AnQh9-ZBDuh_dEJGZFY1dEl2SDlGUGZNLUVfanZKeXc#gid=0).

+Also, please vote in the [Fine Uploader 3.0 poll](http://www.easypolls.net/poll.html?p=505b6af5e4b07cc0aae7deba).
+The choice is between a jQuery 3.0 version, or not.

 ###Table of Contents###